jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 - when doing exponents, look to see if you can make things the same base
 	- when you do, remember to stack exponents inside of parens when replacing. ie $8^{x}= (2^3)^{x}$ $\neq 2^{x+2}$
 - when something seems wrong, it's most likely wrong! do not sit with it. recheck everything.
+- graphs will try to trick you with axes and also point labels. don't let them!